Maids Head – 1

 Period style en suite bedroom offering free Wi-Fi, satellite TV, digital radio, writing desk, direct dial telephone, ironing station, tea and coffee making facilities, toiletries, hairdryer, and key card access.
 Feature rooms have exposed beams and period fireplaces.
 King-size bed.

-Period style suite offering free Wi-Fi, satellite TV, digital radio, writing desk, direct dial telephone, ironing station, tea and coffee making facilities, toiletries, hairdryer, and key card access.
+Period style suite with en suite bedroom offering free Wi-Fi, satellite TV, digital radio, writing desk, direct dial telephone, ironing station, tea and coffee making facilities, toiletries, hairdryer, and key card access.
 Adding another dimension of history to your break in medieval Norwich, each of our suites have their own unique style and features, with views of the city, solid exposed breams, feature fireplaces, antique furniture and luxurious bathrooms.
-Spacious, suites either have a separate lounge area or a substantial seating area.
+Spacious, suites either have a separate lounge or a substantial seating area.
 King-sized bed.

 - Norwich Train Station (1 mile)